 ISBN 978-3-9818509-4-9 (PDF)

 A 3rd edition of the Leipzig Leadership Model publication is currrently in process.
 There will be an English and a German version separately available.
-The publication is scheduled for the end of 2018.
+The German version is scheduled for January 2018, the English version will follow.

 What does “purpose” actually mean?
 How do you recognize a good manager?
 Where am I myself?
 Since 2017, the discussion of the Leipzig Leadership Model (LLM) has been an explicit part of HHL’s full-time M.Sc. program in the framework of a course of the same name.
 Thus students get to know the ideas and concepts of the LLM approach right at the beginning of their studies at HHL and relate them to other models of leadership research.
 In addition to imparting knowledge, critical reflection and creative appropriation are important elements.
 This also includes, for example, setting the model “in scene” in short explanatory videos and applying it to practical cases in order to stimulate the development of an individual attitude in a holistic way (for sample videos please see below).